jeffcharlesworth/blather/README.md

 Synopsis

-Bloccit is a reddit like application.
-The purpose of this project was an understanding of RoR and more specific topics like authentication, test driven development, automated mailing systems and model relations.
-Bloccit allows users to sign up, create topics and comments, favorite and receive updates on comments via email.
+Blather allows users to post topics, create sub posts on those topics and comment on the sub posts.
+Blather uses authentication for user profiles, test driven development, automated mailing systems and model relations.
+Blather allows users to sign up, create topics and comments, favorite and receive updates on comments via email.

 Installation